AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module22/ex2.md

 ## 21.2.4 Building and deploying the app

 There are numerous ways to build / test / deploy the application but for this enablement we keep it simple and will deploy the app straight away using the Experience Cloud Shell.
-If you want to explore other alternatives, please check out the [public documentation](https://github.com/AdobeDocs/project-firefly/blob/master/getting_started/first_app.md).

 To build and deploy the app: